 NexJ Connected Wellness is Based on Evidence, Demonstrated at Trial

-For more than 8 years, NexJ Health has partnered with researchers, clinicians and institutions to conduct research trials that inform and evaluate NexJ Connected Wellness in improving the outcomes of participants from a variety of demographic background and health statuses.
+Since 2009, NexJ Health has partnered with researchers, clinicians, and institutions to conduct research trials that inform and evaluate NexJ Connected Wellness in improving the outcomes of participants from a variety of demographic background and health statuses.

 Data Mining of a Remote Behavioral Tracking System for Type 2 Diabetes Patients: A Prospective Cohort Study